frankdarnese/react-native-skeleton/README.md

 ```TXT
   atom react-native-skeleton
 ```
-or if you are in the project folder already
+or if you are in the project folder already:

-e.g. If you are using atom:

 ```TXT
   atom .